 - The term “time travel” produced mixed results, and I decided to put these books into Fantasy or Science Fiction depending whether the travel was magical or machine.

-Label Books with Subject Sticker & Color Label Cover
+2. Label Books with Subject Labels & Color Label Protectors

-Whenever I shelved books or had some extra time, I picked one Subject at a time to label books, going down the shelves and adding stickers & transparent labels, then crossing them off the bibliography list.
-I did have to go through the lists more than once to pick up returned books, but this method allowed me to continue circulating books throughout the semester.
-By the middle of December I was done identifying and labeling, and it was pretty cool to walk down the aisles and see such colorful shelves.
+Pick one Subject, then when shelving books or when there’s extra time, go down the aisle with the list, add Subject labels and spine label covers, and cross each book off the list.
+You’ll have to go through the lists more than once to pick up returned books, but this method allows you to continue circulating books throughout the project.
+I did mine during a fall semester, and by the middle of December I was done identifying and labeling.
+It was pretty cool to walk down the aisles and see such colorful shelves.

 (If you don’t want to physically move books into separate sections, you can stop here.)

-In order to determine the number of shelves I’d use with each subject, I ran a report to show the total number of books for each Subject—mine is called “Count Items by Home Location”.
-Over winter break, I created a map of my shelving and, allowing about 25 books/shelf, soon had a layout I liked, and a plan to expeditiously move books.
+Once the Location is changed for all your books, you can determine the number of shelves needed for each Subject by running a report that gives the total number of books for each new Home Location/Subject—mine is called “Count Items by Home Location.”
+Create a map of your shelving and, allowing about 25 books/shelf, decide the best group of shelves for each Subject, and a plan to expeditiously move books.

-The first 3 days back at school in January I pulled & moved books, and created new signage to coordinate with the colors of the Subject labels.
-By Thursday the Language Arts classes began coming in for checkout to see my new and improved Fiction section!
+I did my map over winter break, and at left is the arrangement I ended up with.
+The first 3 days back at school in January I moved books and created new signage to coordinate with the colors of the Subject labels.
+On Thursday the Language Arts classes began coming in for checkout and were delighted to see our new and improved Fiction area!

-Organizing by Subjects has been a big hit with students—NO ONE can’t find a book!
-I got so excited I ordered new Demco bookends and carts, color-coordinated with label colors, to make it easier to shelve books!
-I do love Demco!
+Organizing by Subjects has been a big hit with students—EVERYONE can find a book and our circulation numbers tripled for the second semester.
+I got so excited I ordered new Demco bookends and carts, color-coordinated with label colors, to make it more fun to shelve books!

 Preparing new book orders is very easy.
-I create a separate purchasing list for each Subject, then print them out before I combine them into the final order.
-When new books arrive, I use these lists to organize new books on carts, then apply the stickers and label covers.
+Create a separate purchasing list for each Subject, then print them out before combining the lists into the final alpha-by-Author order.
+When new books arrive, use the printed lists to organize new books on carts, then apply the Subject labels and color protectors.

-For more information about the Subjects I used for my reorganization and how you can decide what to use, read my blog post: Looking @ Terminology for Fiction Stories.
+For more information about the Subjects I used for my reorganization and how you can decide which ones to use, read my blog post: Library Terminology for Fiction Stories.